Christian1984/vfrmap-for-vr/README.md

 # Features

-- VFR as a separate panel inside the sim: No fiddling around with virtual desktop browser windows etc.
+- The VFR-Map is a separate panel inside the sim: No fiddling around with virtual desktop browser windows etc.
 - Map resolution etc. is optimized for VR use.
-Fair warning: On desktop browsers the map may look quite low res and UI elements may appear too big.
+Fair warning: On desktop browsers the map may look quite low res and UI elements may appear too big (for adjustments see "Advanced Usage" below).
 - Hide your own airplane on the map for a fully fledged "paper map on kneeboard"-VFR-navigation feeling
 - Toggle to show and automatically follow your airplane on the map for a more "GPS"-ish style of navigation
 - Five different map types